 If no command line arguments are given, the user will be prompted for the required information.

 4.0 Troubleshooting Information

-Use the 'debug' mode to see the database query being used as well as when missing data is being filled.
+Use the 'debug' mode to see the database query being used and when missing data is being filled.
+If the user still has problems, contact the RFC Support Group for assistance.